The Walt Disney Company is recognized worldwide as a leading business in the entertainment industry.

 Fans will be reaping the benefits of this major investment in Disney+ for YEARS to come with the hoards of new content announced to come to the platform.
 Disney has said it is their goal to release more than 100 titles(!!!) to Disney+ each year.
 Disney’s current CEO Chapek has noted that “new content drives subscribers,” and it seems Disney is truly putting their money where their mouth is based on the massive amount of shows and movies on the way.

 Thus far, Disney+ has been extremely successful.
-It has gained more than 100 million subscribers in just over a year, surpassing even Disney’s own expectations.
+It gained more than 100 million subscribers in its first full year, surpassing even Disney’s own expectations.
 Analysts have upgraded Disney’s stock in the past partly based on the success of Disney+.
 And current Executive Chairman Bob Iger has called Disney+ a “beacon of hope.”

 But, with Disney spending so much money on the platform’s development…is it profitable?